Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Introduction

 \section{Introduction}

 CLP is a congenital abnormality of the craniofacial region~\cite{evaluationand, methofperceptualassessment, clpnatureandremediation}.
-Globally, the incident of CLP was recorded to be $1,92,708$ in $2019$~\cite{global}.
+Globally, an estimated $192,708$ people were living with CLP in $2019$~\cite{global}.
 The abnormality in the craniofacial region causes defects in the produced speech~\cite{evaluationand, methofperceptualassessment, clpnatureandremediation,journalofvoice}.
 Mostly, due to the opening between the lip and nasal cavity, the produced speech is breathy and highly nasalized~\cite{Zajac2011ReliabilityAV}, \cite{Whitehill2004SinglewordII}.
-Further, the opening between, the oral and nasal cavity shifts the speech resonances~\cite{evaluationand}, \cite{clpeffectsonspeechandresonance}.
-Hence, the produced speech is not like normal speech.
-However, to avoid the digital divide, paying attention and making the speech technologies fair for CLP speech is necessary.
+Furthermore, the opening between the oral and nasal cavities alters vocal-tract resonances (adding nasal formants and anti-resonances), which manifest as hypernasality and audible nasal air emission and impair the production of high-pressure consonants (stops, fricatives, affricates), thereby reducing speech intelligibility~\cite{evaluationand}, \cite{clpeffectsonspeechandresonance}.
+Consequently, CLP speech departs from the acoustic–phonetic distribution that mainstream algorithms are trained on: nasal coupling introduces a low-frequency nasal formant and anti-resonances that shift formant frequencies, while breathiness lowers harmonicity and attenuates high-frequency energy in stops/fricatives.
+These perturbations distort speech, so models trained on normal speech interpret the signal with mismatched priors, degrading interpretive fidelity.
+Ensuring robustness to CLP speech is therefore a prerequisite for safe healthcare communication, equitable educational and civic participation, and responsible, bias-conscious deployment of speech technologies and not simply a matter of equal access.